By Jamie Feusner, MD

 Whenever Michael looked in the mirror, he saw nothing but baggy eyelids and dark circles under his eyes.
 He believed they had looked that way since he was born, but it really started to bother him when he entered high school.
 By that time he was so self-conscious he would skip class on days when he believed he looked particularly ugly.
 He spent hours each day checking his eyes in mirrors and applying different types of eye creams.
 He couldn’t stop thinking about them.
 Michael was so fixated on his appearance that he couldn’t focus in school and his grades suffered.
 This contributed to his depression, and he became more and more isolated.
 His friends and family didn’t understand how he felt about his eyes.
 They told him he looked fine and should just stop thinking about it, but Michael dismissed them as just trying to be nice.
 He was certain about what he saw.
 No one seemed to understand.

-BDD affects about 1.7% of the population, yet is under-studied and under-recognized.
-Some evidence suggests it is related to obsessive compulsive disorder (OCD) because of similarities in symptoms such as having obsessive thoughts and engaging in compulsive behaviors.
+BDD affects 1.7-2.9% of the population2-5, yet is vastly under studied and under recognized.
+Some evidence suggests it is related to obsessive-compulsive disorder (OCD) because of similarities in symptoms such as having obsessive thoughts and engaging in compulsive behaviors.
 In addition, BDD and OCD often afflict members of the same family.
 Some people even suffer from both disorders.

-People with BDD most often are concerned with “defects” on their face and head.
+People with BDD most often are concerned with “defects” on their face and head6.
 They constantly check their appearance in mirrors, and often scrutinize others people’s faces.
 They tend to focus primarily on details, usually on their face, and are not able to see the “big picture” that overall they look normal.
-A previous study of people with BDD that involved drawing and copying complex figures also suggested that this was occurring.
-Another study found that they have abnormalities in face processing.
-The results of these studies, in combination with their pattern of symptoms, led us to investigate if abnormal visual processing in the brain was underlying distorted perceptions in BDD.
+A previous study of people with BDD that involved drawing and copying complex figures also suggested this was occurring7.
+Other studies found that they have abnormalities in face processing8,9.
+Still others found abnormal attention to facial details, evident when a face is upside-down or upright, in those with BDD10,11 and those with high body image concerns12,13.
+The results of these behavioral studies, in combination with the patterns of symptoms in BDD, raised the question of whether abnormal visual processing in the brain might underlie distorted perceptions.

-To study this, we used a type of brain scan called functional magnetic resonance imaging (fMRI) to compare the patterns of brain activity in BDD sufferers to that of healthy control subjects.
-In order to test their visual processing, we had them view digital photographs of other people’s faces while they were in the brain scanner.
+In the first brain imaging study to investigate this, we used a type of brain scan called functional magnetic resonance imaging (fMRI) to compare the patterns of brain activity in BDD sufferers to that of healthy control participants.
+In order to test visual processing, we had them view digital photographs of other people’s faces while they were in the brain scanner.
 In this study, we tested other people’s faces (as opposed to their own) because we did not want them to experience anxiety, depression or shame that they normally experience when viewing their own face.
-So by making the task emotionally-neutral and by using visual stimuli other than their own faces, we could determine if there were more general visual processing abnormalities in people with BDD.
+So, by having the task be emotionally-neutral and by using visual stimuli other than their own face, we could determine if there were more general visual processing abnormalities in people with BDD.

 We enrolled 12 adults with BDD and 13 healthy controls in the study.
-None of the participants were taking any medications or receiving cognitive-behavioral therapy.
-The subjects viewed digital photographs of faces on goggles while in the fMRI scanner.
+None of the participants were taking any medications nor receiving cognitive-behavioral therapy.
+The participants viewed digital photographs of faces on goggles while in the fMRI scanner.
 We instructed them to push a button to match the identity of the faces, to ensure they were attending to them.
-We later analyzed the data to compare the brain activity of the BDD subjects to that of the healthy controls.
+We later analyzed the data to compare the brain activity of the BDD participants to that of the healthy controls.

 The results were striking.
 People with BDD used primarily the left half of their brain (left hemisphere) to process the high-detail, low-detail, and normal face types.
 This was in stark contrast to the healthy controls, who used mostly their right hemisphere to process faces (like many other studies have shown).
 Only when the healthy controls viewed the high-detail faces did they start to use their left hemisphere, which was expected since normally people use their left hemisphere to process details and the right to process holistically.
 This imbalance would suggest that the brains of people with BDD might be attempting to extract details from all face types, even when they have no details.
 In addition, they had abnormal activity in the amygdala, a region in the brain that is involved in processing emotion and fear.